Sign Language Posters

 Shown below is a photo of some of the signs hanging on the front wall of a friend's classroom.
 I taught her fifth graders the five basic signs and, within a week, they had it down.

-BTW Sign language is the first idea in the second chapter of my book, Tools & Toys: Fifty Fun Ways to Love Your Class.
+BTW Sign language is the first idea in the third chapter of, Tools & Toys: Fifty Fun Ways to Love Your Class.

 ASL Browser